truenas/documentation/content/SCALE/SCALETutorials/Network/AddingGlobalConf.md

    {{< trueimage src="/images/SCALE/Network/GlobalConfigOutboundSettings.png" alt="Global Configuration Outbound Settings" id="Global Configuration Outbound Settings" >}}

-   Select **Allow All** to permit all TrueNAS SCALE services that need external communication to do that or select **Deny All** to prevent that external communication.
+   Select **Allow All** to permit all TrueNAS services that need external communication to do that or select **Deny All** to prevent that external communication.
 Select **Allow Specific** and then use the dropdown list to pick the services you want to allow to communicate externally.

    {{< trueimage src="/images/SCALE/Network/GlobalConfigAllowSpecificServiceOptions.png" alt="Global Configuration Allow Specific Service Options" id="Global Configuration Allow Specific Service Options" >}}